-For the purposes of the information provided on this page we have adopted the definition of the term “regenerative medicine” that was used in the House of Lords Regenerative Medicine Report (see below).
-This was:
+For the purposes of the content provided within this area we have adopted the definition of the term “regenerative medicine” that was used in the House of Lords Regenerative Medicine Report:

 Roles and remits of the regulators in regenerative medicine